AndreRudolph/impulsephp-doc/docs/components_el_wiring.md

 - uid()
 - component(attribute)

-The RadioGroup component uses the expression language to wire the direct descendant radio components.
+The RadioGroup component uses the expression language to wire the direct descendant radio components by using the instanceOf() expression language function provied by Impulse.

 <div class="code-header">
 	<div class="container-fluid">